syncfusion-content/uwp-docs/uwp/SfCellGrid/Interactive-Features.md

 {% endhighlight %}
 {% endtabs %}

-## Tool Tip
+## Tooltip

-SfCellGrid provides support for adding tooltip for individual cells.
-Tooltip will be displayed as small popup window, when the mouse hover the cells in SfCellGrid.
+The SfCellGrid provides support for adding tooltip for individual cells.
+Tooltip will be displayed as small pop-up window when the mouse hover the cells.

-To display the Tooltip, user need to set `ShowTooltip` property to true.
+To display the tooltip, set the `ShowTooltip` property to true.

 {% tabs %}
 {% highlight c# %}